nyron/GameProject/README.md

 Created a rock paper scissors game within the console!
-Dare to play?
+Win by getting to five points.